-- (co) Principal Investigator(s) -- the individual(s) designated by the grantee and approved by NSF who will be responsible for the scientific or technical direction of the project.
-If more than one, the first one listed will have primary responsibility for the project and the submission of reports. - 2.
+- 1. (co) Principal Investigator(s) -- the individual(s) designated by the proposer, and approved by NSF, who will be responsible for the scientific or technical direction of the project.
+NSF does not infer any distinction in scientific stature among multiple PIs, whether referred to as PI or co-PI.
+If more than one, the first one listed will serve as the contact PI, with whom all communications between NSF program officials and the project relating to the scientific, technical, and budgetary aspects of the project should take place.
+The PI and any identified co-PIs, however, will be jointly responsible for submission of the requisite project reports. - 2.
 Faculty Associate (faculty member) -- an individual other than the Principal Investigator(s) considered by the performing institution to be a member of its faculty or who holds an appointment as a faculty member at another institution, and who will participate in the project being supported.